Save Over 12%

-No. The Wisdom Panel Insights DNA test is designed for the sole purpose of identifying breeds found in the genetic composition of mixed breed dogs.
+No. The Wisdom Panel 2.0 Identification DNA Test is designed for the sole purpose of identifying breeds found in the genetic composition of mixed breed dogs.
 The test can only identify breeds, from those in our database, which are present.
 If only one breed is detected, it could be that there are breeds present that are not in our database, or that there is DNA present from another breed, but in amounts too small to be detected.

 - Can I collect the DNA myself?

 Yes, the collection process is very simple and can be performed at home by following the enclosed instructions.

 - Does DNA collection hurt my pet?

 The DNA collection is painless.
 The gentle swabs minimize any chance of irritation.